Swietenia mahagoni: Furniture

 The Spanish explorers were quick to appreciate West Indies Mahogany's special properties; its early importation and use in cabinetwork is attested by the 16th century provenance of some fine Spanish Renaissance pieces.

 Queen Elizabeth is said to have been interested in samples of mahogany brought by Sir Walter Raleigh on his return from Trinidad in 1595.

 Mahogany was little used in English furniture-making until the 18th century, as domestic oak and walnut were the predominant woods used.
 The first use of S. mahagoni in the United Kingdom for cabinet work was in 1724.

 Mahogany became the essential material that led to the golden age of British furniture-making in the 18th century, which Percy Macquoid, a connoisseur of English furniture, calls the "Age of Mahogany".

 Furniture makers have used the wood more or less continuously since then not only in the United Kingdom, but in France, Spain and Italy as well.
 The Empire style of furniture featured its use extensively, and the Federal Style (1780–1830) in American furniture design is essentially a mahogany style.
 Mell's paper of 1917 refers to its extensive use in the early 20th century, but its importance for some purposes has diminished.
 Mahogany was formerly much used for the interior finish of railroad parlor cars, public buildings, hotels, and dwellings and for office fixtures.

 It also was used extensively in the manufacture of fortepianos, astronomical and surveying instruments, and cases for delicate apparatuses such as scales, microscopes, and microtomes.

 Swietenia has a long history of being used to make boxes and cases for scientific instruments and other mechanisms, as well as furniture and ornamental woodwork.

 Musical instruments

 The wood from Swietenia mahagoni, as well as the other two species of Swietenia, is used to make modern musical instruments because of its superior tonewood qualities.

 It is sometimes utilized in the top of guitars as well as the back, sides and neck, and is not uncommon in older mandolins.

-The wood is also used in the manufacture of electric guitars such as the Gibson Les Paul models: the Custom, the Deluxe and the Studio.
+The wood is also used in the manufacture of electric guitars such as the Gibson Les Paul models.

 Three-ply laminations of mahogany, poplar and mahogany are found in top-of-the-line drum shells.

 Mahogany is used for the wooden bars of marimbas.